Amoxicillin: A Guide for Parents and Caregivers

 What are the Side Effects of Amoxicillin?

 The good news is that amoxicillin is generally safe.
-Most kids handle it with no major issues, but here are some things to look out for:
+Most kids handle it with no significant issues, but here are some things to look out for:

 • Diarrhea